comsm0034/2019_20/README.md

 ### Recommended reading:

 This field is highlight interdisciplinary, as such there is no single textbook that covers all our lectures.
+Relevant research papers will be highlighted during the lectures.
 However, below we highlight **in bold** the most relevant ones for this unit.

 Theoretical neuroscience: